IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 # Managing actions

+Using the web UI, you can easily create, edit, invoke and manage actions within packages for different IBM Cloud namespaces and regions.

 ## List actions for a namespace and region

 1. Select "Actions" from the left-hand menu panel on the IBM Cloud **Functions** homepage which will display the [Management page for actions](https://cloud.ibm.com/functions/actions).
 It shows actions created within the selected IBM Cloud namespace and region.